-The Provost and the President of the University in sequential order will perform a review of the request for promotion.
+The Provost will perform a review of the candidate's application for promotion.
+Affirmative recommendations from the Provost will be reviewed by the President.
+With the President's approval, affirmative recommendations shall be presented to the Board of Trustees at its Fall meeting.
 In making their decisions, the Provost and President shall consider material prepared by the candidate as well as recommendations from the prior review levels.
 They shall apply their professional judgment in considering the merits of the individual's case, and in determining what is in the best interest of the University and its programs.